2015 Seattle Mariners season

 The 2015 Seattle Mariners season was the 39th season in franchise history.
 The Mariners played their 16th full season (17th overall) at Safeco Field and finished the season with a record of 76–86.

+The Mariners signed slugger Nelson Cruz in the offseason and expected to contend.
+However, the team fell under .500 for good in May.
+The team fired general manager Jack Zduriencik on August 28.
+During his seven-year tenure in Seattle, the Mariners had the fifth-worst record in baseball.
+After Jeff Kingston served as interim general manager, the team hired Jerry Dipoto on September 28.
+Manager Lloyd McClendon was fired in October.

 The Mariners played 23 extra-inning games during the season, the most of any MLB team in 2015.